MicrosoftDocs/win32/desktop-src/gdi/using-rectangles.md

 ---
-Description: 'The example in this section illustrates how to use the rectangle functions.
-It consists of the main window procedure from an application that enables the user to move and size a bitmap.' ms.assetid: 'e8861240-9345-43e6-820d-d237247d1bd7'
+Description: The example in this section illustrates how to use the rectangle functions.
+It consists of the main window procedure from an application that enables the user to move and size a bitmap. ms.assetid: e8861240-9345-43e6-820d-d237247d1bd7
 title: Using Rectangles
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Rectangles